awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.03.md

 In this step, you add a new item to the `Movies` table\.

-1. Copy and paste the following program into your Java development environment\.
+1. Copy the following program and paste it into your Java development environment\.

    ```
    /**